-- 6-7(G)(1)(a) This Subsection 14-16-6-7(G) applies to any application that would: - Amend the Official Zoning Map to change land to the NR-PO-B zone district, regardless of the number of gross acres or designation of Area of Change or Area of Consistency (as shown in the ABC Comp Plan, as amended).
+6-7(G)(1)(a) This Subsection 14-16-6-7(G) applies to any application that would:

-Amend the Official Zoning Map to change less than 10 gross acres of land located partially or completely in an Area of Consistency (as shown in the ABC Comp Plan, as amended) to a zone district other than NR-PO-B.
+- 1. Amend the Official Zoning Map to change land to the NR-PO-B zone district, regardless of the number of gross acres or designation of Area of Change or Area of Consistency (as shown in the ABC Comp Plan, as amended). - City Council Appeal to City Council through LUHO Map to change less than 10 Q Indicates Quasi-judicial Hearing gross acres of land located partially or completely in an Area of Consistency (as shown in the ABC Comp Plan, as amended) to a zone district other than NR-PO-B.